saycel/towers-of-power/openvpn/open-vpn.md

 1. YOU WILL NOT NEED TO GENERATE ANY FILES ON OUR SERVER.
 WE HAVE GENERATED THE NECESSARY FILES, YOU JUST NEED TO MOVE THEM TO YOUR MACHINE.
 2. READ THE DOCUMENTATION.
+3. THE STEPS ABOVE ARE PURPOSEFULLY VAGUE.
+YOU NEED TO READ THE DOCUMENTATION.